Graph-GRPO: Training Graph Flow Models with Reinforcement Learning: Additional Visualizations

 \section{Additional Visualizations}

 In this section, we provide additional visualizations to complement the experimental results in the main text.
+Figure~\ref{fig:vis_sample_diversity} presents randomly sampled molecules generated by Graph-GRPO, showing diverse scaffolds, ring systems, and functional groups.
 Figure~\ref{fig:vis_pred_z1} illustrates the intermediate model predictions during the denoising process, and Figure~\ref{fig:vis_training_evolution} displays the evolution of generated molecules across different training epochs.